 It’s satisfying to reach a goal, like when I showed sample pages of my manuscript to my dream editor – and he asked to see more.
 Or when my publisher offered me a devotional contract.
-It was rewarding this year to pose with dozens of other finalists for the Oregon Christian Writers Cascade award (I didn’t win) for a group photo.
+It was also rewarding to pose with dozens of other finalists for the Oregon Christian Writers Cascade award, though I didn’t win this time, for a group photo.

-But the most invigorating experience is when I read the Bible and it speaks directly to me in the moment.
+But a greater joy comes when the Bible speaks directly to me in the moment.
 It happened this week while reading from the book of Luke.

-I second-guessed my writing abilities all week.
-My lack of progress felt like my feet were dragging through heavy, wet concrete and going nowhere.
+I had been second-guessing my writing abilities all week.
+My lack of progress with my book made me feel like my feet were dragging through wet concrete and getting nowhere.

-That’s when the Scriptures spoke to me, and the message was clear.
+That’s when the Scriptures clearly spoke to me.

 Jesus taught a group of his followers how to approach people with the good news of the kingdom of God, then he sent them out to the towns he planned to visit.